-First, here’s the difference between wishful and hoping.
-Then, find strength and courage to move forward.
+First, learn the difference between wishful and hoping.
+Then, find strength and courage to move forward – either by accepting the end of a relationship you want to keep or by working towards unity as a couple.
 “It is imperative that you give up hope if your hope is not hope at all, but just an empty wish,” writes Dr Henry Cloud in Necessary Endings: The Employees, Businesses, and Relationships That All of Us Have to Give Up in Order to Move Forward.
 “But how do we know the difference between wishing and hoping?”

 Before we explore the difference between solid grounds for healthy hope in a relationship versus wishful thinking, tell me what you’re hoping for.
 How do you want your relationship to change?
 What do you wish was different, or better, or nonexistent?